 Coffee cart inside Little Italy dog park with empanadas and free animal entertainment.

 When you visit San Diego, enjoy drinks and cute dogs playing at Caffè Caritàzza, inside the dog park in Little Italy.
 Bring your laptop and hotspot to work at a table outside in the sunshine.
 The friendly baristas offer pastries, mochas, dirty chai lattes, and more.

 This is a great community ambiance to meet new friends and furry friends.

 The Cat Cafe

 Downtown San Diego cafe for caffeine, cuddles, and cats.

 Do you like coffee and cats?
 I couldn’t finish this guide without including some of the more unique places to experience with your cup of joe in San Diego, CA. This well-run cat cafe is a fun (and, yes, ethical) place for cuddles while grabbing a nice latte or frappe, this is the spot.
 If you get hangry, they have some snacks and sandwiches too.

 If you’re interested in a great cup of matcha, then head on over to San Diego’s Holy Matcha.
-They have delicious drinks in East village, within walking distance to nearby museums and the library.
+They have delicious drinks in East Village, within walking distance of nearby museums and the library.

 For me, everything tastes better in a pink bright colorful spot, elevating my mood where I can be more creative on my projects.